Phone-GWP-group

 The following symbols and logos are provided for free download on this page in either vector (EPS) or bitmap (JPEG) format for you to use as appropriate.

-Please note, however, it is your responsibility to ensure that any symbols used are done so in the correct manner.
+Please note, however, that it is your responsibility to ensure that any symbols that you use are used correctly.

 If you have any doubts, contact your packaging or material supplier in the first instance.
-You can also speak with a GWP advisor using the details on this page.
+You can also contact our team of packaging experts.

 Resin identification codes for plastics